ubc-library-rc/gis-spatial-stories/content/project-design.md

 ----

 ## 1. Articulating Objectives
-The first question to ask yourself is: *What are my overarching project objectives?* If your spatial story is just one aspect of a larger project, how will your spatial story contribute to the project as a whole?
+The first question to ask yourself is: **What are my overarching project objectives?** If your spatial story is just one aspect of a larger project, how will your spatial story contribute to the project as a whole?

   > - What are you trying to show spatially?
 For example, change over time?
 A voyage, itinerary, or historical timeline?
 The geographic location of a city, country, or research area?
 The density or dispersal of an attribute across different locales?

 ## 2. Identifying Constraints
 Constraints, such as those around time and resources, limit what you can do.
 However, identifying your constraints _before_ beginning a project  enables you to explore within reason, taking on only as much as you can handle.
-Below are some questions to get you thinking about what constraints you may working within.
-Feel welcome to jot down those specific to your project in your worksheet.
+Below are some questions to help you consider your constraints.
+Feel welcome to jot down those specific to your project in the worksheet provided.

   > - What is your timeframe?
 Is there an expected timeline for your progress, e.g., specific deadlines for various stages of your project output?
-To whom are you accountable?
+To whom do you report?

   > - Are you working alone or within a team?
 If working with others, it can be helpful to identify who is responsible for what, how material will be shared, and at what stages feedback will be given and incorporated.